-Why Tiger Grass, or Centella Asiatica, Is a Skin-Care Ingredient to Keep on Your Radar
+Why Tiger Grass, or Centella Asiatica, Is a Skincare Ingredient to Keep on Your Radar

-“Tiger grass” may sound like something straight out of the jungle, but it’s actually an ingredient that’s making its way into all sorts of skin-care products.
-If you haven’t heard of it, chances are you will soon.
-The ingredient, also known as centella asiatica, is rising in popularity and we’re fully on board.
-Ahead, find out what tiger grass is and why you’ll want to give it a spot in your skin-care routine.
+Tiger grass may sound like something straight out of the jungle, but it’s actually an ingredient that’s making its way into all sorts of skincare products.
+The soothing ingredient, also known as centella asiatica, is rising in popularity and we’re fully on board.
+Ahead, find out what tiger grass is and why you’ll want to give it a spot in your skincare routine.

-The Benefits of Tiger Grass and Centella Asiatica
+The Benefits of Tiger Grass

-To learn more about centella asiatica, we reached out to board-certified dermatologist and Skincare.com expert, Dendy Engelman, M.D., who is a big fan of the ingredient in skincare.
+To learn more about centella asiatica, we reached out to Dr. Dendy Engelman, a board-certified dermatologist and Skincare.com expert, who is a big fan of the ingredient in skincare.
 “It contains saponins, which serve to be anti-inflammatory,” she says.
 Below are two of our favorite centella asiatica products.

 Calm irritated skin while also reducing blemishes with the CosRX Centella Blemish Cream.
 Apply the thick cream and let the antibacterial agent address redness, acne scars and hyperpigmentation.